Ormerwold History, Family Crest & Coats of Arms

 Early History of the Ormerwold family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ormerwold research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwold History in all our PDF Extended History products and printed products wherever possible.

 Ormerwold Spelling Variations